hjf1997/articulated-objects-motion-prediction/README.md

 Some code is adopted or modified from [BII-wushuang]( https://github.com/BII-wushuang/Lie-Group-Motion-Prediction ), [una-dinosauria]( https://github.com/una-dinosauria/human-motion-prediction ), and [asheshjain399]( https://github.com/asheshjain399/RNNexp ).

-Thanks for their great workings! :)
+Thanks for their great works! :)

 ## Citation